jeffman/Mother2GbaTranslation/maps/maps.md

 ![Tiles 2][tiles2]

 This is where the tile data itself is stored.
 I've highlighted the same `Y` tile.
 It says here that the tile number is 51A instead of 11A; don't worry about that.
 There's a 0x400 tile offset because BG0 is configured to point to the Tiles 2 section of tile data, which means it skips over the 0x400 tiles in Tiles 1.
+(I might refer to tile data as a "tileset".)

 In general, there might be two ways to edit the map: edit the "grid" in BG0 so that a square will reference a different tile than it did before, perhaps with a different palette or flip flags; or go into the tile data itself and change the bitmap data for those tiles.
 Or sometimes a combination of both.